graciano/tanana/README.md

 Tananã
 ======

 Software to learn/practice music scores.
-Now it's a college project, but this can be really bigger.
+Now it's a college project, but this can be bigger.

  - *by Matheus Graciano <graciano.dev@gmail.com>*